Vall3n/Homely.Storage.Blobs/README.md

 ### Methods

+*NOTE: `CancellationTokens` have been omitted from all examples to keep the samples clean.*

 - `AddAsync` : this will accept any object, Byte array, Stream or Uri.
 If it is a simple object (like a `string` or `int`) it will just a insert that value _as is_ into the blob.
 Otherwise, it will serialize the object to JSON if it's _not_ a Byte/Stream/Uri.

 e.g.